-- Go to your printer's front panel and select the Connectivity menu icon , then Fast Ethernet View configuration.
+- Go to your printer's front panel and select the Connectivity menu icon Ethernet > View configuration.
 Note the mDNS service name of your printer. - 2.
-Insert the HP Start-Up Kit CD into your CD drive. - 3.
-Open the CD icon on your desktop.
+Insert the HP Start-up Kit CD into your CD drive.

-- 4. Open the Mac OS X HP Designjet Installer icon. - 5.
-Follow the instructions on your screen.
-You are recommended to use the Easy Install option.
+3. Open the CD icon on your desktop.

-- 6. The printer software is installed, including the printer driver and the HP Printer Utility. - 7.
+- 4. Open the Mac OS X HP Designjet Installer icon. - Follow the instructions on your screen.
+You are recommended to use the Easy Install option, which will install the PCL3 (raster) printer driver.
+If you would like to install the PostScript driver, select Custom Installation. - 6.
+The printer software is installed, including the printer driver and the HP Utility. - 7.
 When the software has been installed, the HP Printer Setup Assistant starts automatically, to set up a connection to your printer.
 Follow the instructions on your screen. - 8.
 When you reach the Select Printer screen, look for your printer's mDNS service name (which you noted in step 1) in the Printer Name column.